brunorijsman/dske-python/README.md

 * All communications between DSKE clients and DSKE hubs are both One-Time Pad (OTP) encrypted and authenticated using single-use keys extracted from the pre-shared random data.
-  Note: to avoid confusion we will use the term "user key" to refer to the secret symmetric keys that are established between DSKE clients, and we will use the term "DSKE key" to refer to key material that is consumed from the pre-shared random data blocks to protect the DSKE protocol itself (i.e. to encrypt and authenticate DSKE protocol messages).
+  Note: to avoid confusion we will use the term "key" to refer to the secret symmetric keys that are established between DSKE clients, and we will use the term "DSKE key" to refer to key material that is consumed from the pre-shared random data blocks to protect the DSKE protocol itself (i.e. to encrypt and authenticate DSKE protocol messages).